Two-Step Equations

 Example 1

 We know that the system balances, so the weights on each side must be equal.
-If we use x to represent the number of marbles in each bag, then we can see that on the left side of the scale we have three bags (each containing x marbles) plus two extra marbles, and on the right side of the scale we have 29 marbles.
+If we use to represent the number of marbles in each bag, then we can see that on the left side of the scale we have three bags (each containing marbles) plus two extra marbles, and on the right side of the scale we have 29 marbles.
 The balancing of the scales is similar to the balancing of the following equation.

 “Three bags plus two marbles equals 29 marbles”